 The Urban Research Centre (Bangalore) is a non-profit organisation working on action research projects on urbanisation.
 The organisation's vision is to 'contribute to a responsible civil society and responsive governance in the urban areas of Coastal and Capital regions of Karnataka'.

 The Vishwa Gujarati Samaj is an organisation linking members of the Gujarati community across the globe.
-It attempts not only to promote communal unity among diasporic Gujaratis and those Gujaratis settled within India but also to preserve the ‘cultural heritage’ of the community.
+It attempts not only to promote communal unity among diasporic Gujaratis and Gujaratis settled within India but also to preserve the ‘cultural heritage’ of the community.
 The organisation also undertakes projects to fulfil its ‘social, cultural, educational and humanitarian’ objectives.

 Jalaram Seva Trust